isomerpages/pmo-nccs/_public-consultation/Overview/25 Oct 2022 Feedback Received from REACH Public Consultation on Singapore's Raised Climate Ambition.md

 * * *
 **Conclusion**<br>
 22. NCCS wishes to thank all individuals, businesses and organisations for their feedback.
-Members of the public who wish to share their submission publicly on the NCCS website may do so via the following link by 30 November 2022: [https://go.gov.sg/publish-my-feedback-climate2022](https://go.gov.sg/publish-my-feedback-climate2022)

 * * *
 [1] 186 survey respondents did not answer this optional question.